Island and Tower

 “This is my energy sight,” sounds a voice within me.

-This world of energy objects is more like the everday view that my physical eyes give me.
+This world of energy objects is closer to the everyday world my physical eyes see.

 My energy sight shifts at random between these two views.